w3f/staking-rewards-collector/README.md

 # Changelog
 ## Version 1.4.1
+* Added link to a tutorial to the README.
 * Script now does not terminate if one of the addresses did not receive any rewards in the specified time period.
 * Coingecko provides fiat prices with many decimals, which is not sensible to use in the output files.
 Fiat price of tokens will now be rounded to two decimals.
 * Changed `priceData` flag to `true` and `false` for consistency.